CG-HOI: Contact-Guided 3D Human-Object Interaction Generation: Additional Quantitative Results

-The exact fidelity and diversity of our results is hard to capture with any single metric.
+Our method discourages penetration and floating implicitly, by enforcing correct contact distances as a soft constraint at train and test time.
+However, the exact fidelity and diversity of our results is hard to capture with any single metric.
 Thus, we evaluate multiple such metrics in the main paper (R-Precision, FID, Diversity, MultiModality), and conduct a perceptual user study to verify the metrics' expressiveness.

-Here, we provide an additional evaluation based on an intuitive physics-based metric: The ratio of frames with human-object inter-penetrations.
-Due to the imperfect nature of human-object interaction capture, a non-zero amount of penetrations is expected; however, a high amount of penetration indicates low quality interactions with independently floating and often intersecting objects.
+Here, we provide an additional evaluation based on intuitive physics-based metrics: Tab.~\ref{tab:penetration-evaluation} evaluates the mean ratio of frames with some penetration as well as the ratio of penetrating vertices overall, showing that penetrations typically happens with small body parts (e.g., hands, which also occurs in the ground-truth data).
+We also evaluate the ratio of frames and vertices with human and object not in contact, including floating and stationary objects, which is expected to be close to the dataset ratio.

-We see in Tab.~\ref{tab:penetration} that our approach leads to less overall penetrations, which confirms the higher quality of our sequences, compared to the baselines.